dotnet/tye/docs/frontend_backend_deploy.md

 1. Deploy to Kubernetes

-    Deploy the rest of the application by running.
+    Deploy the application by running:

     ```text
     tye deploy --interactive